janisZisenis/mrt-cli/README.md

 ## Installation

-Follow these steps to install the Multi-Repo Tool on your machine:
+Follow these steps to install the *Multi Repository Tool* on your machine:

 1. Navigate to the [Releases](https://github.com/janisZisenis/mrt-cli/releases) section of the repository.
 2. Download the appropriate binary for your platform.